Teenage girl pulled out of rubble as 42 people are killed in Cameroon landslide

 Despite sustaining bruises on his left eye and a fractured arm, Tabou said he managed to break through the back door to rescue two of his children who sustained severe injuries.

-His 18-year-old daughter died however died at the hospital, Victor said.
+His 18-year-old daughter however died at the hospital, Victor said.

 "When my house started collapsing, I rushed to the room to help my children out who were crying for help.
 I succeeded to break the back door and pull three of them out but I could not find my other daughter," a visibly upset Victor told CNN from his hospital bed.